gustavo-hac/gustavo-hac/README.md

 ## Hello!!
 My name is Gustavo.
-I am a beginner programmer currently studying Computer Science at the Federal University of Technology – Paraná (UTFPR).
+Programmer currently studying Computer Science at the UTFPR (Federal University of Technology of Paraná).

 ###